Bohr-Sommerfeld-Heisenberg Quantization of the Mathematical Pendulum: Bohr-Sommerfeld conditions

 where $C(e)$ is a connected component of the energy level $H^{-1}(e)$.
 Thus, Bohr-Sommerfeld conditions (\ref{Bohr-Sommerfeld}) impose conditions on the energy.
 The set of values of the energy allowed by Bohr-Sommerfeld conditions is interpreted as the \emph{quantum energy spectrum} of the system.

-From the discussion preceding Theorem \ref{BS} it follows that a section $\sigma $ of the prequantum line bundle, which is covariantly constant along $D$, has support contained in the union of Bohr-Sommerfeld tori and the energy levels $H^{-1}(0)$ and $H^{-1}(2)$.
+From the discussion preceding theorem \ref{BS} it follows that a section $\sigma $ of the prequantum line bundle, which is covariantly constant along $D$, has support contained in the union of Bohr-Sommerfeld tori and the energy levels $H^{-1}(0)$ and $H^{-1}(2)$.
 Since $H^{-1}(0)$ is a critical point, the restriction of $\sigma $ to $H^{-1}(0)$ is the value of $\sigma $ at $H^{-1}(0)$ which is not restricted by the condition that $\sigma $ is covariantly constant along $D$.
-Thus, we may allow the value $e=0$ in equation (\ref{Bohr-Sommerfeld1}), and consider $H^{-1}(0)$ as a \emph{singular} Bohr-Sommerfeld torus corresponding to the quantum number $n=0$.
-The energy level $H^{-1}(2)$ is the union of two homoclinic orbits ${\gamma}^{\pm }:\mathbb{R}\rightarrow T^{\ast }S^{1}$ of $X_{H}$ and the unstable equilibrium point $(2,0).$ If $\sigma $ is a section of $L$ that is covariantly constant along $D$, then the restrictions of $\sigma $ to $\gamma ^{+}$ and $ \gamma ^{-}$ are unrestricted because the homoclinic orbits $\gamma ^{\pm }$ are not closed.
-As in the case of $e=0,$ the value of $\sigma $ at $(2,0)$ is unrestricted.
-However, if we require that $\sigma $ restricted to $H^{-1}(2)$ is continuous, we would encounter an obstruction in the form of the holonomy group of the restrictions of $\nabla $ to the circles $C_{\pm}(2)=\mathrm{im}\, \gamma ^{\pm }\cup \{(2,0)\} $.
-The results of section 2.2 give $I\! \mid_{C_{\pm }(2)}=\ttfrac{1}{2\pi}\int_{C_{\pm }(2)}p\mathrm{d}\alpha = \frac{4}{\pi}$.
-Thus, the circles $C_{\pm }(2)$ satisfy Bohr-Sommerfeld conditions (\ref{Bohr-Sommerfeld1}) if $n\hbar =\frac{4}{\pi },$ that is, $h =8/n$ is a rational number.
-In the quasiclassical approximation of the Schr\"{o}dinger equation, Planck's constant $h$ is treated as a continuous parameter, which excludes the condition that it is of the form $8/n$.
-Moreover, Condon \cite{condon} has analyzed solutions of the Schr\"{o}dinger equation for the mathematical pendulum and has concluded that the the energy level $e=2$ is not in the quantum energy spectrum.
-Therefore, throughout this paper, we assume the following.

-\begin{condition} The energy level $e=2$ is not in the quantum energy spectrum. \end{condition} So we obtain \begin{corollary} Since Planck's constant $h$ is positive, there exists a positive integer $N$ such that
+So we may allow the value $e=0$ in equation (\ref{Bohr-Sommerfeld1}).
+On the one hand, we consider $H^{-1}(0)$ as a (singular) Bohr-Sommerfeld torus corresponding to the quantum number $n=0$.
+On the other hand, we assume that the singular level set $H^{-1}(2)$ is \emph{not} a (singular) Bohr-Sommerfeld torus.

-\end{corollary} It follows from the preceding discussion, that a section of the prequantization line bundle that is covariantly constant along $D$ has its support in the union of Bohr-Sommerfeld tori.
-Since the union of Bohr-Sommerfeld tori has empty interior, such sections can be smooth only in the sense of distributions.
+Since a section of theprequantization line bundle that is covariantly constant along $D$ has its support in the union of Bohr-Sommerfeld tori, which has empty interior, such sections can be smooth only in the sense of distributions.
 Therefore, we adopt the following definition.

-\begin{definition} A quantum state of the mathematical pendulum is a section $\sigma $ of the prequantization line bundle $L$, whose support lies in the union of Bohr-Sommerfeld tori, such that for each Bohr-Sommerfeld torus $C$ the restriction $\sigma _{\mid C}$ of $\sigma $ to $C$ is a smooth covariantly constant section of $L_{\mid C}$. \end{definition}
+\textbf{Definition 4.2} \textit{A quantum state of the mathematical pendulum is a section $\sigma $ of the prequantization line bundle $\rho $, whose support lies in the union of Bohr-Sommerfeld tori such that for each Bohr-Sommerfeld torus $C$ the restriction $\sigma |_C$ of $\sigma $ to $C$ is a smooth covariantly constant section of $\rho |_C$.}